White Perch vs. White Bass: Comparison in Depth

 These fish are true masters of adaptation and are very meticulous feeders.
 In their early years, they primarily eat zooplankton, but as they grow, they increasingly target insects, small fish such as sunfish, and crustaceans such as shrimp and crabs

 They will happily munch on plant matter if they cannot reach meat.
-Therefore, most anglers use live sunfish, worms, or baits that mimic their natural prey.
+Therefore, many anglers use worms, bloodworms, grass shrimp, small minnows, small jigs, or baits that mimic natural prey.

 White Bass's Favorite Food